 Ian Wilder is a current features writer and former state politics reporter for The Daily Cardinal.
 Follow him on Twitter at @IanWWilder.

-Gabriella Hartlaub is a staff writer for the Daily Cardinal specializing in state politics and life & style reporting.
+Gabriella Hartlaub is an arts editor for the Daily Cardinal.
+She also reports state politics and life & style stories.
+Follow her on Twitter at @gabihartlaub.

 Noe Goldhaber is a staff writer for the Daily Cardinal specializing in campus and state news reporting.